Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

-where $\Er(y; a, \sigma_h)$ is the density of the Erlang distribution with shape $a \in \mathbb{N}$ and scale $\sigma_h > 0$, and $\pi_h = V_h \prod_{k < h}(1 - V_k)$ with $V_h \overset {\text{ind}}{\sim} \Beta(1 - D, M + h D)$, for $h \in \mathbb{N}.$ In the notation of \eqref{pymixtures}, with $K(y ; \eta_\sigma) = \text{Er}(y; a, 1)$ and $\eta_\sigma = a$.
-For this kernel, the infinite mixture in \eqref{pymixtures} shows a connection with the phase-type scale mixtures of \cite{bladt2018}.
-Two key differences are that: \emph{i}) since the mixing in \eqref{pymixtures} is over a Pitman--Yor process inference can be conducted by standard Bayesian nonparametric samplers, whereas fitting phase–type scale mixtures is far from straightforward; \emph{ii}) Theorem~\ref{props} a) allows for a general kernel with a lighter tail than that of the mixing, whereas \cite{bladt2018} consider phase-type kernels.
-Another version of \eqref{pymixtures}, along the same lines as \eqref{erlang1}, which we have found to perform well in practice is the following scale--shape mixture of PYP,
+where $\Er(y; a, \sigma_h)$ is the density of the Erlang distribution with shape $a \in \mathbb{N}$ and scale $\sigma_h > 0$, and $\pi_h = V_h \prod_{k < h}(1 - V_k)$ with $V_h \overset {\text{ind}}{\sim} \Beta(1 - D, h D)$, for $h \in \mathbb{N}.$ In the notation of \eqref{pymixtures}, with $K(y ; \eta_\sigma) = \text{Er}(y; a, 1)$ and $\eta_\sigma = a$.
+For this kernel, the infinite mixture in \eqref{pymixtures} shows a connection with the phase-type scale mixtures of \cite{bladt2018} and \cite{ayala2022}.
+Two key differences are that: \emph{i}) since the mixing in \eqref{pymixtures} is over an NGG process, inference can be conducted by standard Bayesian nonparametric samplers, whereas fitting phase–type scale mixtures is far from straightforward; \emph{ii}) Theorem~\ref{props} a) allows for a general kernel with a lighter tail than that of the mixing, whereas \cite{bladt2018} consider phase-type kernels.
+Another version of \eqref{pymixtures}, along the same lines as \eqref{erlang1}, which we have found to perform well in practice, is the following scale--shape mixture of NGG,

 where $\lceil \cdot \rceil$ is the ceiling function, and $K(y ; \eta_\sigma) = \text{Er}(y; \lceil \sigma \rceil, 1 / \lambda)$ with $\eta_\sigma = (\lceil \sigma \rceil, 1 / \lambda)^{\T}$ in the notation of \eqref{pymixtures}.
 We will revisit \eqref{erlang2} later in the paper. \end{example}